kubernetes-sigs/nfs-ganesha-server-and-external-provisioner/README.md

 ## Running

-To deploy nfs-provisioner on a Kubernetes cluster see [Deployment](docs/deployment.md).
+To deploy nfs-ganesha-server-and-external-provisioner on a Kubernetes cluster see [Deployment](docs/deployment.md).

-To use nfs-provisioner once it is deployed see [Usage](docs/usage.md).
+To use nfs-ganesha-server-and-external-provisioner once it is deployed see [Usage](docs/usage.md).

 ## [Changelog](CHANGELOG.md)
-Releases done here in external-storage will not have corresponding git tags (external-storage's git tags are reserved for versioning the library), so to keep track of releases check this README, the [changelog](CHANGELOG.md), or [Quay](https://quay.io/repository/kubernetes_incubator/nfs-provisioner)
+Releases done here in external-storage will not have corresponding git tags (external-storage's git tags are reserved for versioning the library), so to keep track of releases check this README, the [changelog](CHANGELOG.md), or [Quay](https://quay.io/repository/external_storage/nfs-ganesha-server-and-provisioner)

 ## Writing your own
 Go [here](https://github.com/kubernetes-sigs/sig-storage-lib-external-provisioner/tree/master/examples/hostpath-provisioner) for an example of how to write your own out-of-tree dynamic provisioner.